The Ph.D. program in Business Administration with a specialization in finance is

 - Additional qualifications may be required, particularly for prospective teaching

-attend the Institute of International Teaching Assistants in the summer prior to
+the Institute of International Teaching Assistants in the summer prior to teaching in the

 The Office of International Affairs provides orientation, counseling and advising